mrled/jupyter-mortgage/doc/streetmaps.markdown

 # Street map documentation

-I have used both Google Maps and OpenStreetMaps for map data
+I have used both Google Maps and OpenStreetMaps for map data.
+The Google Maps API changed, however, so support was removed.

 ## Reverse geocode searching with Nominatim